List of Marathi social reformers: Dhondo Keshav Karve

 Social reformer and educator, Dhondo Keshav Karve is widely known for his work related to woman education and remarriage of Hindu widows.
 He established the Widow Marriage Association (1883), Hindu Widows Home (1896), and started Shreemati Nathibai Damodar Thackersey Women's University in 1916.
 He was popularly known as Maha-rushi maharshi meaning great sage.
 The Government of India awarded him its highest civilian award, the Bharat Ratna, in 1958, the year of his 100th birthday.

 The film "DhayasaParva" by Amol Palekar, based on the life of Karve's son Raghunath, also depicts the Karve family, and their social reformation projects.

-Babasaheb Ambedkar
+Dr. Babasaheb Ambedkar

-B. R. Ambedkar was a reformer, politician, economist, and scholar, Indian jurist, educationist, philosopher, Buddhist activist, thinker, anthropologist and historian.
+Dr. B. R. Ambedkar was a reformer, politician, economist, and scholar, Indian jurist, educationist, philosopher, Buddhist activist, thinker, anthropologist and historian.
 A Social reformer who inspired the Modern Buddhist Movement and campaigned against social discrimination against Untouchables (Dalits), while also supporting the rights of women and labour.
 He was Independent India's first law minister and the principal architect of the Constitution of India.

 He became involved in campaigning and negotiations for India's independence, publishing journals advocating political rights and social freedom for Dalits, and contributing significantly to the establishment of the state of India.

 In 1990, the Bharat Ratna, India's highest civilian award, was posthumously conferred upon Ambedkar.
-Ambedkar's legacy includes numerous memorials and depictions in popular culture.
+Dr.Ambedkar's legacy includes numerous memorials and depictions in popular culture.